 4.2 Were continuous and categorical predictors handled appropriately?

-It has long been acknowledged that dichotomisation of continuous predictors, such as age and blood pressure, should be avoided.(116-118) Dichotomisation requires choosing an (often arbitrary) cut-point value, above which participants, for example, are classed as high (or abnormal) and below which they are classed as low (or normal).
+Dichotomisation of continuous predictors, such as age and blood pressure, should be avoided.(116-118) Dichotomisation requires choosing an often arbitrary cut-point value, for example above which participants, are classified as high (or abnormal) and below which they are classified as low (or normal).
 The usual fallacious argument for the approach is to aid clinical interpretation and maintain simplicity.
-However, it leads to loss of information and reduced predictive ability of a prediction model which has dichotomised continuous predictors can be substantial.(116-119)
+However, it leads to loss of information and reduced predictive ability of a prediction model including dichotomised continuous predictors can be substantial.(116-119)

 For example, dichotomising a variable at the median value has been shown to reduce power by about the same amount as discarding a third of the data.(120) Also, the range of model predicted risks across the spectrum of predictor values is lost: individuals just below the cut-point are assumed to have a different risk from those just above the cut-point, even though their predictor values barely differ.
 Conversely, two individuals with very different values but both above (or both below) the cut-point are assumed to have identical risks.
-Linear or non-linear relationships between the predictor and outcome risk are therefore lost.
-If a predictor is categorised using widely accepted cut-points, one must acknowledge that information has been lost, but one might consider it as low risk of bias since the predictor will always be coded and used as such.
-An example is the use of hypertension as predictor in prognostic models for cardiovascular disease.
-Instead of using the underlying continuous blood pressure values, one might use the WHO criteria for definition of hypertension.
+Linear (or non-linear) relationships between the predictor and outcome risk are therefore lost.
+When a predictor is categorised using widely accepted cut-points, although information has been lost, there is a low risk of bias since the predictor cut-point was pre-defined.

 Model development studies

-A developed model is at a low risk of bias when included predictors are kept as continuous.
-In this case, the association between the predictor and outcome risk should be examined as linear (perhaps after some transformation of the data, such as a log transformation) or ideally as non-linear, for example, by using restricted cubic splines or fractional polynomials.(27, 101, 121)
+A developed model is at low risk of bias when included predictors are kept as continuous.
+The association between the predictor and outcome risk should still be examined as linear or non-linear by using, for example, restricted cubic splines or fractional polynomials.(27, 101, 121)

 A developed model is at high risk of bias when dichotomised continuous predictors are included, especially when (i) cut-points were chosen via data-dredging on the same data set, for example to identify the ‘optimal’ cut-points that maximises predictor effects or minimises associated p-values;(116-119) and (ii) a selection procedure was used to identify the ‘significant thresholds’.(27, 101)

-Risk of bias is decreased when the model uses categorisation of continuous predictors into four or more groups, rather than dichotomising, especially when it is based on widely accepted cut-points.(117, 119) However, for classification of low-risk of bias, it should be clear that the number and placement of cut-points of predictors in the developed model was chosen in advance of data analysis.
+Risk of bias is decreased when the model uses categorisation of continuous predictors into four or more groups, rather than dichotomising, especially when it is based on widely accepted cut-points.(117, 119) However, for classification of low-risk of bias, it should be clear that the number and placement of cut-points of predictors was chosen in advance of data analysis.
 For similar reasons as discussed for signalling question 4.1, an internal validation followed by optimism-adjustment of model performance and prediction model parameters, also decreases the risk of bias (see also signalling question 4.8).
 For model development studies which have dichotomised continuous predictors after the data analysis and did not adjust for it by applying internal validation and shrinkage techniques, this signalling question should be answered as N.

 Model validation studies